 More often than not, the term is used as a catchall for what many fans see as a cookie-cutter style of thin-line animation lacking in originality and effort.
 Or sometimes, whatever popular animation style they don’t like at the time.

-Some social media users have gone as far as to say that the “CalArts” style is part of a malicious plot to homogenize the animation industry, but there are more plausible explanations other than a cartoon conspiracy theory that account for the popularity of the style.
+Some social media users have gone as far as to say that the “CalArts” style is part of a malicious plot to homogenize the animation industry.
+Still, there are more plausible explanations other than a cartoon conspiracy theory that account for the popularity of the style.

-While we’re on the subject: you might find it interesting that 1989 The Little Mermaid was the last Disney feature film to use the traditional hand-drawn cell method of animation.
+While we’re on the subject: you might find it interesting that 1989 The Little Mermaid was the last Disney feature film to use the traditional hand-drawn cell animation method.

 Last but not least, Western animators have switched to less detail and simple character design as a result of the ’90s anime boom.
 The success of titles like Dragon Ball, Rurouni Kenshin, and Sailor Moon inspired major animation studios to experiment with their own style of the thin-line, big-eye look, and the rest is, as they say, history.

 That’s All, Folks!